cecibaldoni/cecibaldoni.github.io/README.md

 ## Welcome
-for my personal website.
 This repo contains the code and resources for my site, which features a range of content from detailed project explorations to artistic illustrations.
 Here's a brief overview of the main sections:

 ### Pages
 - Index: Enter my virtual space through an isometric cityscape, where each building icon opens a new page